MeldCE/moltendb/IDEAS.md

 - Need to be able to put actions on specific fields, on the whole row or on actions / buttons

+# Storage Mechanisms
+- Be able to set different storage mechanisms for each element down to each for (could it go lower).
+- Have ability to have multiple storage mechanisms
+  - First could be used for retrieval
+- Could have an email and other messaging storage mechanisms

 # Offline
 - Could send view and then request for data - will add an additional return trip to the server - could be set as an option (all data, partial data,